ufo-kit/ufo-tests/README.md

 ### Running tests

-Get the input data from TO-BE-CHANGED.
+Get the input data by running

+    ./setup.sh

 Execute

-    ./run.sh
+    ./run.py

 and all test scripts will be run and evaluated.
 The output contains success state as well as the sum of absolute difference to the expected reference